 Call-to-action (CTA) buttons guide your users.
 They help them navigate and engage with your site.
 A well-crafted CTA can lead visitors deeper into your site, reducing the bounce rate.

-Ensure your CTAs are clear and concise.
+That’s why you must ensure that your CTAs are clear and concise.
 Ambiguity can cause confusion, deterring clicks.
 Make it obvious what clicking the CTA will lead to.

 In a nutshell, effective CTAs can enhance user engagement, directing users to more pages and reducing bounce rates.